christroutner/gatsby-ipfs-personal-blog/markdown/research/bitcoin-cash/full-stack-bch.md

 - [bloq.cloud](https://bloq.cloud/) and [Block Cypher](https://www.blockcypher.com/) are a pay-to-play REST APIs with similar access as the above options, but they have very different structures to their REST API.<br /><br />

-<u>There are very few free or paid REST API services for working with BCH.</u> This article will outline the steps you can take to run your own cloud infrastructure, to earn BCH as illustrated in this video:
+<u>There are very few free or paid REST API services for working with BCH.</u> The industry needs more, and you could profit by providing these resources.
+This article will outline the steps you can take to run your own cloud infrastructure, to earn BCH as illustrated in this video:

 <center><iframe width="400" height="300" src="https://www.youtube.com/embed/oFa8Q2OCSaw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>